ErichBSchulz/clif/README.md

 We know it works.
 We think it has potential to be even better, and we think others in the CiviCRM community may benefit.

-All Erich's work is currently copyright by the Australian Greens although we expect it to be released fully under a permissive licence very shortly.
+All Erich's initial work is currently copyright by the Australian Greens although we expect it to be released fully under a permissive licence very shortly.

 # Example implementation